BirdeeHub/nixCats-nvim/README.md

 Then this is your place to start!

+The neovim config here is an example of how to use nixCats for yourself.
+When you are ready, start with a template and include your normal configuration, and refer back here or to the help for guidance!

-(just remember to change your $EDITOR variable, the reason why is explained below in the section marked `Attention:`)
+##### (just remember to change your $EDITOR variable, the reason why is explained below in the section marked [Attention](#attention))

 This project is a heavily modified version of the wrapNeovim/wrapNeovimUnstable functions provided by nixpkgs, to allow you to get right into a working and full-featured, nix-integrated setup based on your old configuration as quickly as possible without making sacrifices in your nix that you will need to refactor out later.